aclemons/emailrelay/doc/windows.md

 Diagnostics
 -----------
+E-MailRelay logging is sent to the Windows Event Log and/or written to a log file, and individual failed mail messages will have the failure reason recorded inside the `.bad` envelope file.

-E-MailRelay normally writes errors and warnings into the Windows Event Log, which you can view by running `eventvwr.exe` or going to `ControlPanel`->`SystemAndSecurity`->`AdministrativeTools`->`EventViewer`; from there look under `Windows Logs` and `Application`.
+The Windows Event Log can be accessed by running `eventvwr.exe` or going to `ControlPanel`->`SystemAndSecurity`->`AdministrativeTools`->`EventViewer`; from there look under `Windows Logs` and `Application`.

 You can increase the verbosity of the logging by adding the `--verbose` option to the E-MailRelay command-line, typically by editing the `emailrelay-start.bat` batch script.

-The Windows Event Log is a bit clunky, so consider using daily log files by using the E-MailRelay `--log-file` option with the special `%d` date placeholder.
-Then turn off the event-log logging with `--no-syslog`.

 Testing with telnet
 -------------------